Child Development For Kids For Parents Prevent This

 Which is why we really feel for kids and parents today.
 Of course, young people have no idea how hard it is to earn money.
 They are surrounded by frictionless opportunities to spend.
 You can literally buy almost anything from your phone while at home, at any hour of the day.
 And you can do it without having money in your bank account or knowing if a purchase will fit, solve a problem, or entertain you.
 How can a young person possibly move from this state to one where they grasp that money is finite, hard to earn, and deserving of a plan?

-“If people can spend a little bit more time, whether it’s through the hassle of payment or whether it’s forcing yourself to just wait and think twice about something, I think they’ll make better decisions.”
-Kit Yarrow, Consumer Psychologist and Author
+We agree with Kit Yarrow who says:“If people can spend a little bit more time, whether it’s through the hassle of payment or whether it’s forcing yourself to just wait and think twice about something, I think they’ll make better decisions.”
+Kit Yarrow, Consumer Psychologist and Author In fact, we observe exactly that in every thinking-before-buying workshop we run.
+When kids slow down and really look at a spend, they spend differently!

 So how can you re-insert a little friction into your family’s spending?